Aalto University School of Economics

 English at school, Finnish around town (although many Finns speak English quite well).

-One or two course selections offered in each two-week module; take one course per module.
 All courses taught in English, mostly by visiting faculty from around the world.
-Can take courses from the part-time or full-time MBA program.
+Students with some professional experience can take courses from the part-time or full-time MBA program.
 Course timetable enables exchange students to enter and leave at any time or take a 2-4 week break in the middle of their studies, if desired.
 Most interesting courses ("electives") seem to be offered in summer months from March-August.
+Exchange students are encouraged to take the course ‘Finnish Language and Culture Introduction,’ a well-received and fun course to those new to Finland.

 Credit Conversions & Grading